Opendoor Fees: Is the Convenience Worth the Cost?

 "We were in a position where taking ... less money was worth it for us.
 If you go in with that mindset, it's great.
 But if we were in a scenario where we weren't as timebound, I think going the traditional route is probably the way we would go, just to get the better profitability out of it."

-In a seller's market, where there's high demand for homes, you might be able to sell without making repairs or offering concessions.
+In a seller's market, where there's high demand for homes, you might be able to sell as is without making repairs or offering concessions.
 In other cases, you can use an initial cash offer to negotiate a higher price with a competing buyer.

 FAQ about Opendoor fees